Skip to Content

 Walking Poles

 Walking with or without poles is a matter of personal preference but two strong lightweight poles can greatly improve your stability and reduce wear and tear on your muscles and joints.
-The best ones are made of carbon fibre but all poles should have comfortable cork handles with adjustable wrist straps.
+The best ones are made of carbon fibre but all poles should have comfortable handles with adjustable wrist straps.
 Think about how to pack your poles as they may be too long to fit in your hold luggage.
+Feedback from Hedonistic Hiking guests has been that poles are essential for the mountain hiking days in Abruzzo, Slovenia, Piedmont, Italian Alps and Italian Lakes, France and the Maritime Alps and Austria and the Dolomites - as well as on Australian tours.
+It is worth noting that both Leki and Black Diamond make compact folding poles to fit the smallest of suitcases.

 Day Pack

-We recommend a lightweight back pack, with capacity of approximately 20 litres, to hold your water bottle, extra layers of clothing, a camera and sunscreen and insect repellant.
+We recommend a lightweight hiking back pack, with capacity of approximately 20 litres, to hold your water bottle, extra layers of clothing, a camera and sunscreen and insect repellant.
+Make sure it has fully supporting waist and chest straps.
 If you carry more sophisticated camera equipment, a GPS, binoculars etc you will need a slightly larger pack.
 The most comfortable ones sit away from your back to allow a flow of air between you and the pack.
-In all cases its a good idea to carry a large plastic bag to line the day pack and help to waterproof it, unless your back pack has a built-in waterproof cover.
+In all cases its a good idea to carry a waterproof cover for your rucksack although these are not 100% watertight.
+We recommend protecting valuable items by using a Dry Bag, (or plastic bag) inside your rucksack and all good outdoor equipment stores stock these, from brands such as Ortlieb or Sea to Summit.

-We offer you use of our stainless steel water bottles on the tours, as this helps to reduce the needless waste of plastic.
-You can, if you wish, buy the bottle at the end of the tour.
-Other people like to use platypus water carriers worn in the back pack with the drinking tube.
-On the Italian tours we recommend that you carry a minimum of 1 litre per day, and on the Australian tours 1.5 - 2 litres depending on the tour.
+We give all guests on our European tours BPA-free plastic 700 ml water bottles to keep at the end of the tour.
+Water can be topped up at lunchtimes and from water fountains or mountain streams along the way.
+Other people like to use platypus water carriers worn in the back pack with the drinking tube, but guests would need to bring their own.
+On the European tours we recommend that you carry a minimum of 1 litre per day, and on the Australian tours 1.5 - 2 litres depending on the tour.
+If you are joining a tour in Australia you will need to bring your own water bottle.
+In Europe we also give guests a folding sit mat for lunchtimes, to make the picnics as comfortable as possible!

 First Aid and Food

 As we accompany you every step of the way on the walks, we will always have a fully stocked first aid kit, extra water supplies and walking snacks to keep you going between meals!
+In February 2022 we renewed our Leaders' Wilderness First Aid qualifications.
 Don't forget if you take any prescription medication to have sufficient to cover your holiday period, and have the names of the medicines written down should they need to be replaced.
 Do remember to let us know if you have any special dietary requirements or food allergies.

 Other things to remember: